kacos2000/Win10/ObjectID/readme.md

 - **[USN.ps1](https://github.com/kacos2000/Win10/blob/master/ObjectID/USN.ps1)** - Powershell script to parse a local or mounted drive and save the $USN journal to a comma separated file.
 The script uses the "[fsutil usn](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/fsutil-usn) readjournal driveletter csv" command.<br>

 - **[NTFS.ps1](https://github.com/kacos2000/Win10/blob/master/ObjectID/NTFS.ps1)** - Powershell script to get NTFS information from a local or mounted drive and get user readable results.
-The last 4 bytes from the Volume Serial number is the [Volume Serial Number](https://en.wikipedia.org/wiki/Volume_serial_number) used by Windows OS.
-The script uses the "[fsutil fsinfo](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/fsutil-fsinfo) ntfsinfo driveletter" command.<br>
+The last 4 bytes of the Volume Serial number is the [Serial Number](https://en.wikipedia.org/wiki/Volume_serial_number) used by Windows OS. *[(The serial number is a function of the time/date of the formatting or the diskcopying.)](http://www.faqs.org/faqs/assembly-language/x86/general/part3/)*  The script uses the "[fsutil fsinfo](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/fsutil-fsinfo) ntfsinfo driveletter" command.<br>

   ![NTFS](https://raw.githubusercontent.com/kacos2000/Win10/master/ObjectID/ntfs.JPG)